polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/prepare-your-first-contract.md

 ```

 Some notes about the command:
-  - The address of the contract we want to call had to be specified using the `--contract` flag
+- The address of the contract we want to call had to be specified using the `--contract` flag.

-  - This can be found in the output logs of the `cargo contract instantiate` command
+- This address can be found in the output logs of the `cargo contract instantiate` command.

-  - We need to specify the contract message to use, which in this case is `get()`
+- We need to specify the contract message to use, which in this case is `get()`.

-  - We need to specify the account callling the contract, which in this case is the default development account of
+- We need to specify the account calling the contract, which in this case is the default development account of
-     `//Alice`
+   `//Alice`.

-  - We specify `--dry-run` to avoid submitting an extrinsic on-chain
+- We specify `--dry-run` to avoid submitting an extrinsic on-chain.

-After running the command should see something like this:
+After running the command, you should see something like this:

 ```text
 Result Success!